 National Standard for early learning and childcare

-It means that parents and carers – including those of eligible two years olds – will be able to choose to use their child’s entitlement at any ELC provider that:
+It means that parents and carers – including those of eligible two years olds – will be able to choose to use their child’s entitlement at any early learning and childcare (ELC) provider that:

-- meets the National Standard
+- meets the national standard

-- has a place available; and
+- has a place available

 - is willing to enter into a contract with the local authority

-Read more about our approach and the National Standard in: Funding follows the child and the national standard of early learning and childcare providers: principles and practice
+Read more about our approach and the national standard in: 'Funding follows the child' and the national standard of early learning and childcare providers: principles and practice

-Helping ELC providers meet the National Standard
+Helping ELC providers meet the national standard

-We have published operating guidance detailing how settings delivering the funded entitlement can meet the National Standard.
+We have published operating guidance detailing how settings delivering the funded entitlement can meet the national standard.

 We have also published a frequently asked questions document for local authorities and funded providers.

-We developed ‘funding follows the child’ in partnership with COSLA and local authorities, through a Service Models Working Group, with the final approach informed by a consultation, and a supporting programme of engagement with stakeholders, in 2018.
+We developed ‘Funding follows the child’ in partnership with COSLA and local authorities, through a Service Models Working Group, with the final approach informed by a consultation, and a supporting programme of engagement with stakeholders, in 2018.